zhanxw/bench/README.md

 Contact
 =======

-For questions or commend, please visit bench github repo: [repo](https://github.com/zhanxw/bench) or email to: zhanxw[at]gmail.com
+For questions or commend, please visit bench github repo, [link](https://github.com/zhanxw/bench), or email to zhanxw[at]gmail.com .